aspose-html/aspose-html-reference-tutorials/content/english/java/converting-epub-to-pdf/convert-epub-to-image-specify-custom-stream-provider/_index.md

 Before we dive into using Aspose.HTML for Java, there are a few things you need to have in place:

 1. Java Development Environment: Ensure that you have Java properly installed on your system.
-You can download Java from the official website.
+You can download Java from the website.

 2. Aspose.HTML for Java Library: You'll need to obtain the Aspose.HTML for Java library.
 You can find it [here](https://releases.aspose.com/html/java/).

-3. Aspose.HTML Documentation: The official documentation for Aspose.HTML for Java can be found [here](https://reference.aspose.com/html/java/).
+3. Aspose.HTML Documentation: The documentation for Aspose.HTML for Java can be found [here](https://reference.aspose.com/html/java/).

 4. IDE (Integrated Development Environment): You can choose any Java-compatible IDE like Eclipse or IntelliJ IDEA.